tanabana/osoriof-Student-clone/bio.md

 *PHP

 C++, C and Assembly were covered in earlier classes.
 I've spent time on my own with python and took a database class in graduate school that covered php.

+#Akane's Additions
+Where do you currently live?
+What classes have you taken so far, and what are you taking this semester?
+Thanks for being my partner!